-Our valuation allowance for deferred tax assets was \$10.1 million and \$9.9 million as of June 30, 2015 and 2014 respectively.
-The most significant portion of the valuation allowance is attributable to reserve against US capital loss carryforward deferred tax asset of \$8.0 million discussed in the preceding paragraph.
+Our valuation allowance for deferred tax assets was \$10.1 million and \$10.1 million as of June 30, 2016 and 2015 respectively.
+The most significant portion of the valuation allowance is attributable to a reserve against US capital loss carryforward deferred tax asset of \$8.1 million.